-The cost of construction and installation of the FPL’s Interconnection Facilities is as delineated in Appendix J. The total cost estimate includes, but is not limited to: (1) all direct and indirect costs of land, other property rights, labor, material, services, and studies incurred by FPL in connection with the ownership, design, and construction of the FPL Interconnection Facilities and all other equipment installed and operated by FPL in the performance of its obligations under this Agreement; (2) payroll and other expenses of FPL's employees incurred in connection with FPL's performance of its obligations under this Agreement, including allowances to reflect the costs of payroll-related taxes, insurance (including that related to Workers' Compensation, Employers' Liability and Unemployment Compensation Insurance), pensions, benefits, and overheads; overhead loading rates shall be calculated in accordance with FPL's then-current procedures, and may include indirect engineering and supervision expenses, and other overhead expenses; (3) costs of labor, services, and studies performed for FPL by contractors, jobbers, and consultants in connection with FPL's performance of its obligations under this Agreement, including allowances for overheads as provided in item (2) above; (4) costs of materials, supplies, tools, machines, equipment, apparatuses, and spare parts incurred in connection with FPL's performance of its obligations under this Agreement, including rental charges, transportation, and stores expenses applicable to such costs; (5) all costs imposed on FPL in connection with FPL's performance of its obligations under this Agreement, including all federal, state, and local taxes, impositions or assessments of any character, including property, gross-up, and income taxes; and (6) all costs incurred in redispatching FPL generation or other generation due to FPL transmission facilities taken out of service in order to install facilities or modify existing facilities required for the provisions of Generation Interconnection Service or prior to the Commercial Operation Date to test the Customer’s generator.
+The division of responsibility for and cost of construction and installation of the FPL’s Interconnection Facilities is as delineated in Appendices I and J, respectively.
+The total cost estimate includes, but is not limited to: (1) all direct and indirect costs of land, other property rights, labor, material, services, and studies incurred by FPL in connection with the ownership, design, and construction of the FPL Interconnection Facilities and all other equipment installed and operated by FPL in the performance of its obligations under this Agreement; (2) payroll and other expenses of FPL's employees incurred in connection with FPL's performance of its obligations under this Agreement, including allowances to reflect the costs of payroll-related taxes, insurance (including that related to Workers' Compensation, Employers' Liability and Unemployment Compensation Insurance), pensions, benefits, and overheads; overhead loading rates shall be calculated in accordance with FPL's then-current procedures, and may include engineering and supervision expenses, and other overhead expenses; (3) costs of labor, services, and studies performed for FPL by contractors, jobbers, and consultants in connection with FPL's performance of its obligations under this Agreement, including allowances for overheads as provided in item (2) above; (4) costs of materials, supplies, tools, machines, equipment, apparatuses, and spare parts incurred in connection with FPL's performance of its obligations under this Agreement, including rental charges, transportation, and stores expenses applicable to such costs; and (5) all costs imposed on FPL in connection with FPL's performance of its obligations under this Agreement, including all federal, state, and local taxes, impositions or assessments of any character, including property, gross-up, and income taxes [?].
+[Customer shall have the right to obtain a private letter ruling with respect to the potential application of such taxes.
+In the event such letter ruling determines that the taxes are not due and payable, Customer shall be entitled to a refund of those amounts deposited to cover such taxes. -- Dave Kean at TECO is considering]

 Pursuant to Article No. 13, and subject to Section 8.9, Customer shall reimburse FPL for FPL’s actual cost, including its Taxes, associated with constructing and installing the FPL Interconnection Facilities and System Upgrades.